-The Department of Biostatistics offers courses for three degree programs within the department (PhD, MS, and MPH) as well as courses for students from other departments and program.
+The Department of Biostatistics offers courses for 3 degree programs within the department (PhD, MS, and MPH) as well as courses for students from other departments and programs.
 Students in the Department of Biostatistics also take courses offered by the Department of Statistics and the College of Public Health and Health Professions.

 MS and PhD Courses

-All courses in the MS and PhD program require three semesters of calculus and one semester of linear algebra.
+All courses in the MS and PhD programs require three semesters of calculus and one semester of linear algebra.

 GMS 6827 – Advanced Clinical Trials (3)